sketchplugins/plugin-directory/README.md

 - [Click Dummy](https://github.com/raureif/sketch-click-dummy), by Raureif: Export simple HTML click dummies to prototype interactivity.
 Just draw rectangles to create links between artboards.
 - [Clipboard Fill](https://github.com/scottsavarie/clipboard-fill), by Scott Savarie: Sketch plugin to paste an image from your clipboard as the fill for any shape
 - [Cloudinary Plugin](https://github.com/cloudinary-devs/cloudinary-sketch-plugin), by Maya Shavin: Cloudinary plugin for Sketch projects
+- [Cluse](https://cluse.cc), by Yana Gevorgyan: A Sketch plugin to check color contrast for web accessibility based on WCAG 2.0.
+Fitting seamlessly into your team's workflow, Cluse allows you to remotely change your design and see the updated WCAG score live.
 - [Color Contrast Analyser](https://github.com/getflourish/sketch-color-contrast-analyser), by Florian Schulz: A Sketch plugin that calculates the color contrast of two selected layers and evaluates it against the WCAG2.0.
 - [Color Copier](https://github.com/mfouquet/color-copier), by Michael Fouquet: Sketch Plugin to quickly copy color RGB/HEX values.
 - [Color Locator](https://github.com/anavarromartin/sketch-color-locator), by Adria Navarro: Find all instances of a HEX color